 A fundamental tenet of the Cisco SD-WAN fabric is connecting users at the branch to applications in the cloud in a seamless, secure, and reliable fashion.
-Cisco delivers this comprehensive capability for SaaS applications with the Cloud onRamp for SaaS solution, in alignment with Microsoft’s connectivity principles for Office 365 (aka.ms/pnc).
+Cisco delivers this comprehensive capability for SaaS applications with the Cloud OnRamp for SaaS solution, in alignment with Microsoft’s connectivity principles for Microsoft 365 (aka.ms/pnc).

 With Cloud OnRamp for SaaS, the SD-WAN fabric continuously measures the performance of a designated SaaS application through all permissible paths from a branch.
 For each path, the fabric computes a quality-of-experience score ranging from 0 to 10, with 10 being the best performance.
 This score gives network administrators visibility into application performance that has never before been available.
 Most importantly, the fabric automatically makes real-time decisions to choose the best-performing path between the end users at a remote branch and the cloud SaaS application.
 Enterprises have the flexibility to deploy this capability in multiple ways, according to their business needs and security requirements.